-It has a capacity of 7 litres and measures 3.1” x 2.1”x 4.5”.
+It has a capacity of 7 liters and measures 3.1” x 2.1”x 4.5”.
 Visibility at night is increased by reflective strips found across the body.

-For a stable and sturdy mount on your handlebar, the Ortleib Handlebar Pack uses drawstrings, compression belts and bungees that secures your load tightly.
-It attaches to the handlebars using a hook-and-loop straps with spacer meshes to give your bar some clearance.
+For a stable and sturdy mount on your handlebar, the Ortlieb Handlebar Pack uses drawstrings, compression belts, and bungees that secure your load tightly.
+It attaches to the handlebars using a hook-and-loop strap with spacer meshes to give your bar some clearance.

-The Rock Bros handlebar bag is a set of two bags, a larger 21 litres roll bag and a smaller, 6 litres bag.
+The Rock Bros is a set of two bags, a larger 21 liters roll bag and a smaller, 6 liters bag.

-There are plenty of storage room the Rock Bros and they’re ideal to carry light clothes, sleeping bag and some food for multi-day bikepacking and long distance rides.
+There is plenty of storage room for the Rock Bros and they’re ideal to carry light clothes, sleeping bags, and some food for multi-day bikepacking and long-distance rides.

 Thule is one of the leading names when it comes to bike accessories such as bike racks and bike bags.
 You can certainly expect a quality product in the Thule Shield.